 As holidays and holy days come around each year, they remind us of the essential themes of life we would otherwise neglect in our busy schedules—themes like family, faith, and the forgiveness God offers.

 One of the greatest reminders from Rosh Hashanah each year is that it is never too late to start over with God.

-Question: What reminders or rituals do you use to remind you of your relationship with God?
+Tell me what you think: What reminders or rituals do you use to remind you of your relationship with God?
 To leave a comment, just click here.